pbudzik/bytecask/README.md

 to allocate memory for all those repetitive byte sequences.
 It is advisable to turn prefixed keys mode on, in order to have a dedicated map implementation being used (based on [Patricia Trie](http://en.wikipedia.org/wiki/Radix_tree)) that keeps data in a tree manner so that common parts of keys are reused vs allocated separately
-* Passivation - if we maintain multiple Bytecask instances (say per user) and some of them are not being used it may not be critical to keep all indexes in memory.
-Passivation puts an instance "on hold", to be activated later, what means index will have to be reread to memory.
+* Passivation - if we maintain multiple Bytecask instances (say per user) and some of them are not being used frequently it may not be critical to keep all indexes in memory.
+Passivation puts an instance "on hold",to be activated later, what means the index will have to be reread to memory later.
 This may improve overall resources management/scalabilty at the price of occasional activation time.
 * Blob store - internal architecture has inherent limitation as to the value size as it is internally represented as an array of bytes.
 It means that blobs (files included) cannot be easily stored.
 The blob store function of the API breaks blob's value down to segments so that multiple segments (plus a descriptor entry) altogether hold the value.
-Storing and retrieving relies on streams rather than on values as the value by definition is large.
+Storing and retrieving relies on streams rather than on byte arrays as the value by definition is large.
 * Eviction/Expiration - eviction is a mechanism to manage which entries should be removed (at the moment based on max items), expiration is removal based on time (TTL).